 The cost of tree felling varies depending on the size, girth and location of the tree.
-A tree in an open yard is charged differently to the same size tree next to a house with wires running through it.
+A tree in an open yard is charged differently from the same-sized tree next to a house with wires running through it.

 The average price of tree felling is $1,252 with the lower end of the spectrum being around $345 and the high end closer to $3,950.

-Tree felling is not to be confused with tree removal when the complete removal and disposal of the tree after felling has been completed.
+Tree felling, also referred to as “dropping a tree“, is not to be confused with tree removal when the complete removal and disposal of the tree after felling has been completed.

 A small tree 5 – 15 ft high would cost $150 to fell and up to $550 for complete removal depending on the amount of foliage and the location in your yard.